xrdocs/ncs5500/_tutorials/latest-qos-enhancements-onncs5700-ios-xr-7-6-1.md

 - Applying policy to intreface

 ### Enabling ETM
 ETM needs to be enabled on the main port using controller optics configuration.
-Once enabled it erases the existing interface configuration and the same is shown as a warning during the configuration process. if there is breakout used then ETM needs to be enabled under the controller optics for the newly created ports.
+Once enabled it erases the existing interface configuration and the same is shown as a warning during the configuration process.
+In case of breakout, ETM needs to be enabled under the controller optics for the newly created ports.

 <div class="highlighter-rouge">
 <pre class="highlight">